blueprint-freespeech/ricochet-refresh/doc/protocol.md

 Otherwise, the channel remains open to wait for another *Response* message (e.g. going from Pending to Accepted).

+If the requesting client has been blocked by the recipient, the recipient will reply with a `ChannelResult` packet with a `Rejected` *response*, close the channel and terminate the connection.

 ##### ContactRequest
 ```protobuf
 // Sent only as an attachment to OpenChannel